ComScore

 • Time Commitment: 15 minutes

-This easy dinner recipe requires as much work and know-how as pouring a jar of marinara—but is way more impressive.
-Add ricotta cheese or crispy prosciutto to make it more filling.
+This easy dinner recipe requires as much work and know-how as opening a jar of marinara, despite looking significantly more impressive.
+Add ricotta cheese or crispy prosciutto to make it more filling, or sun-dried tomatoes for tang and color.

 27. Cacio e Pepe